claudette

 r

-Claudette is a high-level wrapper for Anthropic’s Python SDK that automates common tasks and provides additional functionality.
-Its main features include:
+Based on the README, Claudette is a high-level wrapper for Anthropic’s Python SDK that aims to simplify and automate working with Claude’s API.
+Its main purposes are:

-2. Support for prefill (controlling Claude’s initial response words)
+• Support for prefill (controlling Claude’s response start)

-The project is notable for being the first “literate nbdev” project, meaning its source code is written as a detailed, readable Jupyter Notebook that includes explanations, examples, and teaching material alongside the functional code.
+4. Educational value - It’s the first “literate nbdev” project, meaning the source code is written as a readable Jupyter Notebook with detailed explanations, making it both functional software and a teaching resource

 • role: assistant